In this guide we’ll look at the best lump hammers.

 The best lump hammers ( also known as club hammers) have forged steel heads (like the Silverline HA62 Hickory Lump Hammer) and hardened striking faces (like the Roughneck Club Hammer ) for withstanding heavy impacts, both extremely important features for heavy-duty work.

-Lump hammers are useful for a wide range of heavy duty tasks, They can be used for demolition work, cutting paving or bricks, removing tiles, hammering in masonry nails or forcing in ground spikes as well as a wide range of DIY jobs, including landscaping, building and household tasks.
+Lump hammers are useful for a wide range of heavy duty tasks.
+They can be used for demolition work, cutting paving or bricks, removing tiles, hammering in masonry nails or forcing in ground spikes as well as a wide range of DIY jobs, including landscaping, building and household tasks.

 They are often used with cold chisels and bolsters when cutting slabs or removing tiles.

-Club hammers usually come with either a hickory or fibreglass handle.
+Lump or club hammers usually come with either a hickory or fibreglass handle.

 Wooden handles absorb shock pretty well as they are naturally flexible.
 As long as you look after your wooden handle by cleaning it after use, oiling it regularly and never leaving it out in the rain, it should last for many years.
 Hickory is often used because it is particularly strong, as well as being flexible.
 This allows it to take heavy blows without splitting or cracking.
 In addition, wooden handles are comfortable to use in intense heat or cold as they handle extremes of temperature well and also offer a good grip.